Pier Luigi Capucci: Career

 Since the early '80s Capucci has been concerned with the communication's studies, the new media and the new art forms, and with the relations among arts, sciences and technologies.
 He has been professor at the Universities of Rome "La Sapienza", Bologna, Florence, at SUPSI – University of Applied Sciences and Arts of Southern Switzerland, at the University of Urbino and at NABA in Milan.

 Currently, he is a teacher at the Fine Art Academy of Urbino, at the University of Udine and in other institutions.
 Since 2008, he has been working as a supervisor in the (M)T-Node PhD Research Program of the Planetary Collegium (University of Plymouth), and in May 2013 he was appointed as (M)T-Node's DoS (Director of Studies).

 His theoretical activity is concerned with the technologies of representation and communication, with the technoscience-based art forms, and with media archaeology studies.
 In the field of applied research, he works on the opportunities of social relationships raised by online communications and new media.

 Capucci authored three books on virtual reality, arts and communication between 1993 and 1996.

 He has published more than 300 texts in books, magazines and conference papers in Italy and abroad.
 He has organized exhibitions, managed projects and participated to many conferences.
 He has been working in European projects on technological communications.
 From 2004 to 2007 and from 2009 to 2011 he has been in the International Advisory Board of Ars Electronica of the Net Communities category.

-In 1994, Capucci founded and directed the first Italian online magazine, NetMagazine, later MagNet, a research project on the relations between culture and technologies made in conjunction with the universities of Bologna and Rome "La Sapienza".
+In 1994, Capucci founded and directed one of the first Italian online magazine, NetMagazine, later MagNet, a research project on the relations between culture and technologies made in conjunction with the universities of Bologna and Rome "La Sapienza".